keigoi/ocaml-mpst/instructions.md

 ```

 ## STEP 1: Getting to know the library
-The VM comes with VSCode installed and configured with an ocaml plugin.
+The VM comes with VSCode installed and configured with an ocaml plug-in.
 To get to know the library:
 1. Create a simple ring protocol
 * open VSCode and ...
 * create a file ring_protocol.ml in the examples/mpst folder
-* follow the short tutoriual [here](https://github.com/keigoi/ocaml-mpst/wiki/Ocaml-mpst-in-5-minutes) to implement the protocol
+* follow the short tutorial [here](https://github.com/keigoi/ocaml-mpst/wiki/Ocaml-mpst-in-5-minutes) to implement the protocol
 * To compile/run the example use the following command:
 ```
 dune build examples/mpst/ring_protocol.ml
 ```
 __Hint:__ If you are struggling, the [examples/mpst/ring.ml file](examples/mpst/ring.ml) contains the full implementation, you can use it for reference.

-#### __Note__ on syntax discrepencies:
+#### __Note__ on syntax discrepancies:

-There are small synatax discrepencies between ocaml-mpst-lwt and the paper.
+There are small syntax discrepancies between ocaml-mpst-lwt and the paper.
-The running example of the paper uses the simplest in-built communication transport in Ocaml (Event), whcih is also avialble in our [ocaml-mpst-light](https://keigoi.github.io/ocaml-mpst-light/index.html) implementation.
+The running example of the paper uses the simplest in-built communication transport in Ocaml (Event), which is also avoidable in our [ocaml-mpst-light](https://keigoi.github.io/ocaml-mpst-light/index.html) implementation.

 The full ocaml-mpst library of the artifact is parametric on the underlying transport.
-To enable this parametricity, we have created a wrapper that uses the [lwt](https://ocsigen.org/lwt/5.2.0/manual/manual) transport when installed, and switces to the in-built [Event] (https://caml.inria.fr/pub/docs/manual-ocaml/libref/Event.html) module if lwt is not available.
+To enable this parametricity, we have created a wrapper that uses the [lwt](https://ocsigen.org/lwt/5.2.0/manual/manual) transport when installed, and switches to the in-built [Event] (https://caml.inria.fr/pub/docs/manual-ocaml/libref/Event.html) module if lwt is not available.
 To accommodate the lwt requirements, the wrapper requires some syntactic changes as explained below.

 Primitives `send`, `recv` and `close` are monadic in lwt, and